 Teachers design school-based assessment tasks to meet the needs of students.
-The table below provides details of the assessment types for the English General Year 11 syllabus and the weighting for each assessment type.
+The table below provides details of the assessment types for the English General Year 12 syllabus and the weighting for each assessment type.

-Assessment table - Year 11
+Assessment table - Year 12

-Type of assessment Weighting Responding Types of assessment will involve tasks in which students comprehend, engage with, interpret, analyse, compare, contrast, reflect on, appreciate and evaluate a range of texts and text forms for a variety of purposes and audiences.
+Type of assessment Weighting Responding Students respond to a variety of written, spoken, digital and multimodal texts.
 Students can respond in a range of text forms, including fiction and non-fiction, media texts, multimodal and digital texts.
-40-60% Creating Students create sustained imaginative, interpretive and persuasive texts in a range of modes for a variety of purposes and audiences.
+40% Creating Students create imaginative, interpretive and persuasive texts in a range of modes for a variety of purposes and audiences.
 Students can create a range of text forms, including fiction and non-fiction, media texts, multimodal and digital texts.
-40-60%
+45% Externally set task A written task or item or set of items of 50 minutes duration developed by the School Curriculum and Standards Authority and administered by the school.
+15%

-Teachers are required to use the assessment table to develop an assessment outline for the pair of units (or for a single unit where only one is being studied).
+Teachers are required to use the assessment table to develop an assessment outline for the pair of units.